Remembering a Champion: Gulch

 Intelligence.
 That is the quality that separates good horses from champions, Michael Blowen, founder and president of Old Friends, is fond of saying.
 Horses with a lot of intelligence are the ones to watch because they will become great champions.

 Two horses Blowen says had a lot of intelligence are past Old Friends' retirees, Precisionist and Black Tie Affair.
-Now, sadly, Gulch is added to that list.
+Gulch was the same said Blowen.

 Gulch was loved by many people, which was evident by those who came to see him from all over the world.
 It is said he was Queen Elizabeth's favorite horse and she would visit him while staying at Lane's End farm whenever she came to Kentucky.
 Gulch was also a favorite of Laura Hillenbrand, author of Seabiscuit.
 She had the opportunity to finally get to see him last Fall while on a road trip.
 The day she arrived, Gulch was getting an acupuncture treatment and she got to hold his lead while they were doing the procedure.
 It was a moment she says she will never forget.
 Gulch had a presence about him and almost everyone that got to see him while taking a tour of Old Friends would come away knowing they had seen greatness.

 Gulch, who is by Mr. Prospector out of Jameela, by Rambunctions, was bred by Peter Brant in Kentucky and foaled on April 16, 1984.
 It goes without saying Gulch was a great racehorse.
 His numbers prove it, as he won 13 times and collected $3,095,521 in earnings in 32 starts.
 He also had eight seconds and four thirds.